tastejs/todomvc/app-spec.md

 ### Persistence

 Your app should dynamically persist the todos to localStorage.
-If the framework has capabilities for persisting data (i.e. Backbone.sync), use that, otherwise vanilla localStorage.
+If the framework has capabilities for persisting data (e.g. Backbone.sync), use that, otherwise vanilla localStorage.
 If possible, use the keys `id`, `title`, `completed` for each item.
 Make sure to use this format for the localStorage name: `todos-[framework]`.
 Editing mode should not be persisted.

 ### Routing